Life Ask Reddit dreams work

-People are sharing things that people romanticise but are actually incredibly tough – 17 dreams that’ll bring you back to earth with a bump
+People are sharing things people romanticise but are actually incredibly tough – 17 to bring you back to earth with a bump

 10.